Family remembers Dayton mass shooter as 'funny, articulate and intelligent' in obituary

-Connor Betts' obituary fails to mention his heinous act of violence and instead calls him "a funny, articulate and intelligent man with striking blue eyes and a kind smile."

-The obituary mentions 24-year-old Connor Betts' avid reading habits, love for electronic music and singing talents, adding that he was a student at Sinclair Community College.
-Photos of Connor Betts uploaded to the obituary's page show him with his family, including his sister, posing in a karate outfit and smiling with his dog.
+The inital obituary for Connor Betts referred to him as "a funny, articulate and intelligent man with striking blue eyes and a kind smile."
+It recounted his avid reading habits, love for electronic music and singing talents, adding that he was a student at Sinclair Community College.
+Photos of Connor Betts uploaded to the obituary's page showing him with his family, including his sister, posing in a karate outfit and smiling with his dog, have also been removed.

 Megan Betts, 22, was shot and killed by her brother in Dayton's Oregon District during the mass shooting that took the lives of nine people.
 Police say Connor and Megan Betts drove to the area with a third person before Connor separated himself from the trio.
 Police believe it was during that time that Connor Betts retrieved a weapon, an "AR-15 like" rifle.